PritamSarbajna/dark-web-scraper/README.md

 #### 2. Scrape images on a dark web link

 - Request : ```find_images_from_onion_link( str )```
-- Response: links will be saved in `result.txt`
+- Response: Images will be saved in `/static/images`
 - Example :
 ```Python
 # Main.py